Webmentions

 If you want to be named and avatar’d, make sure you have an h-card on the page as well, otherwise I’ll just show your domain.

-You can send webmentions to any URL on this site, but only webmentions of datestamped posts will be displayed.
+You can send webmentions to any URL on this site, but only webmentions of datestamped posts and replies will be displayed.
 If there’s no date in the URL, mentions won’t be displayed, but I will still see them. ;)